whysaputro/whysaputro/README.md

 Now I'm enjoyed in JavaScript and I will make it the main language that I will learn in creating a project.

-- 🖥 I’m currently learning about cloud technology for back-end apps
+- 🧑🏻‍💻 I’m currently learning about how to make back-end apps with clean architecture and cloud technology for back-end apps
-- 🖥 To fill my spare time, i learned ethereum blockchain with solidity and made some small projects for myself
+- 🖥 To fill my spare time, i learned ethereum blockchain with solidity, web3.js and made some small projects for myself
 - 📫 How to reach me: hendrawahyu26@gmail.com

 ![Profile Views](https://gpvc.arturio.dev/whysaputro)